The key to hoya callistophylla care is to never let it sit in water logged soil…

 Hoya Callistophylla Fertilizer

-Feed your hoya callistophylla a balanced fertilizer once a month in the spring and summer.
+Feed your hoya callistophylla a balanced fertilizer once a month in the spring and summer to encourage growth and flowering.

 This epiphytic plant must have great drainage, it cannot sit in wet soil.
 A mix of soil, perlite and orchid bark is ideal.